MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 - When a record is updated, the $systemModifiedBy and $systemModifiedAt fields are changed.

-- The following operations won't change the values of audit fields:
+The platform will not populate audit field values in these cases:

 - Copy company.
 The values in the tables of the company being copied stay the same, and the values are copied to the tables of the new company.
 - Synchronizing the table schema with the application.

+> [!NOTE]
-- Audit fields can't be imported with configuration packages.
+> Audit fields can't be imported with configuration packages.

 #### In AL

 The data audit fields are exposed in AL code.
 As a developer, the audit fields give you an easy and performant way to program against historical data.
 For example, you could write AL queries that return data that has changed since a specific date and time.